ruby/www.ruby-lang.org/en/documentation/index.md

 [APIdock][18]
 : Ruby, Rails and RSpec documentation with users’ notes.

-[Ruby API][40]
+[RubyAPI.org][rubyapi-org]
-: Easily find and browse Ruby classes, modules and methods.
+: Easily find and browse Ruby classes, modules, and methods.

 ### Editors and IDEs